fqantonio/GoingInductive/README.md

 # ABSTRACT

-These paper argues that you should you, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow, even in a bLearning setting or circumscribedly, for a specific class or a more practical subject.
-4C/ID eLearning methodology setting has some advantages over Direct Instruction with some remarks that will be highlighted.
+These paper argues that you should, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow, even in a bLearning setting or circumscribedly, for a specific class or a more practical subject.
+In fact, 4C/ID eLearning methodology setting has some advantages over Direct Instruction with some remarks that will be highlighted.

 If you decide to do it, there will be specific impacts that need to be **accommodated**, as well as implications for the stakeholders in the learning process, policy makers and school management, that will be adressed in this roadmap.